Best Of16 min read

 Try Betterment

-Betterment's been the benchmark for beginner robo-advisors since it launched in 2010, and honestly?
-It's still earned that reputation in 2026.
-No account minimum, a genuinely clean onboarding flow, and automatic rebalancing out of the box make it the easiest recommendation for someone opening their first investment account.
-I've pointed probably a dozen friends toward Betterment over the years and not one has complained — which, in the world of fintech, is actually saying something.
+Betterment's been the gold standard for beginner robo-advisors since 2010, and frankly, it's still holding that title in 2026.
+No account minimum, a genuinely smooth onboarding experience, and automatic rebalancing right out of the box make it the easiest recommendation for anyone opening their first investment account.
+I've pointed probably a dozen friends toward Betterment over the years, and not one has complained — which is actually saying something in the fintech world.

-Here's what separates it from the pile: Betterment's goal-based investing interface actually changes how your portfolio is allocated depending on your time horizon.
-Saving for retirement in 30 years looks completely different from saving for a house in 5 — and the platform handles that distinction automatically.
-You don't have to think about it, which is exactly the point.
+What sets it apart: Betterment's goal-based portfolio system actually changes how your money gets allocated depending on your timeline.
+Saving for retirement in 30 years looks completely different from saving for a house in 5 years — and the platform handles that automatically.
+You don't have to think about it, which is exactly the whole point.

 Key Features: